JonaBenja/jb-comp-musc/README.md

 One really typical song in the acoustic playlist is 'Everything'll be Alright (Will's Lullaby)' by Joshua Radin.
 The most remarkble value is danceability (0.53).
 The song is very soft and sweet and doesn't sound very danceable to me.
 A value of 0.53 seems higher than I would expect.
 I think 0.5 is a nice middle value for danceability.
 A lot of songs have this value.
 The value for acousticness is 0.693.
 Since this is a very acoustic sounding song, I would've expected the song to have higher acoustic value, but compared to the other songs, 0.693 is already pretty high.
 The mean acousticness of the acoustic playlist is 0.646 (SD = 0.268), so it is already higher than average.

-The rest of the values are determined accurately by Spotify.
-The energy is low (0.157), the speechiness is low (0.0354) because the artist is singing the whole time.
-The instrumentallness is low (0.197) and the valence is 0.395, since it is not a very happy song.

 In the electronic playlist, a typical song is 'Makeba' by JAIN.
 The song is a lot more danceable than 'Everything'll be Alright (Will's Lullaby)' and that shows in the analysis (0.824).
 The rest of the features are accurately described by Spotify.
-The energy is relatively high (0.656), the speechiness is low (0.0704), the instrumentallness is 0.506, because there a few musical breaks.
-The valence is 0.418 since the song does not sound particularly happy but it sounds more upliving than 'Everything'll be Alright (Will's Lullaby)'.

 The energy of the two songs is both around 0.5.
 That seems odd, because 'Makeba' sounds more energised.
 It can be explained by the tempo.
 According to Spotify, the tempo of 'Everything'll be Alright (Will's Lullaby)' is 171, but is sounds way slower than that.
 The tempo of 'Makeba' is 116.
 It seems logical that the energy of the song will be determined by the tempo.